 Recipe Tips

-Coconut milk brands — Finding a brand that works is tough.
-Thai Kitchen doesn’t work.
-I used Native Forest from Whole Foods and that worked great for me.
-Tip: make sure the coconut milk is full fat.
-You don’t want the thin types.
+For best results, make sure the coconut milk is full fat.
+You don’t want the thin types for this coconut milk whipped cream.
 And remember, this is coconut milk in a can.
 The coconut milk in cartons in the fridge or near the almond milk won’t turn into whipped cream.
 The more fat, the more solid cream you’ll get in your chilled can.

 Make sure you chill the can of coconut milk in the fridge (not the freezer) for at least 18-24 hours.
 If not, you won’t get as good of a separation of the cream and the liquid in the can.